hulyak/multi-agent-ai-skeleton/README.md

 ## 💀 The Resurrection Story

-**The Graveyard:** Thousands of organizations have legacy CORBA systems with millions of lines of Interface Definition Language (IDL) gathering dust.
-These carefully-designed interfaces represent decades of domain knowledge - but they're trapped in obsolete technology.
+**The Graveyard:** Organizations in telecom, aerospace, defense, and finance still run CORBA systems in production.
+These mission-critical applications can't be easily rewritten—the risk is too high, the cost too great.
+Their CORBA IDL files represent decades of domain knowledge, but they're trapped in 1990s technology with no clear path to modernization.

 **The Resurrection:** CrewOS parses CORBA IDL files and converts them into modern Kiro agent specifications:
 - **100+ lines of verbose IDL** → **50 lines of concise YAML**